-Reading time: About 3 minutes
+Reading time: About 4 minutes

 If you need to cut by more than 20 per cent, know that fiddling around with individual words here and there is not going to do the trick.
 You’re going to have to remove entire chunks of text.
 This may be painful but the good news is it will improve your writing because it will force you to focus more keenly.

-Try not to cut stories or examples, if you can help it because these are the bits of “colour” that will be most interesting to your readers.
+Try not to cut stories or examples, if you can help it, because these are the bits of “colour” that will be most interesting to your readers.
 You want to delete the dull parts — not the most interesting ones.

 When deciding which section(s) to remove, put yourself in the shoes of your readers.
 To do this, visualize one person (ideally, someone you know well).
 Take a deep breath, try to empty your mind and see your writing from your friend’s eyes.

-But now that you’ve temporarily removed it, re-read the story to see if it still works.
+But now that you’ve temporarily removed it, re-read your writing to see if it still works.
 With luck, this will not only work but will also take your word count to less than 20 percent over.

 - Delete another point.
+Or two.

 - Vastly tighten your introduction and conclusion.

-Once you no longer need to cut more than 20 percent, turn your attention to individual words and phrases.
+Once you no longer need to cut more than 20 percent, turn your attention to words and phrases.
 The following strategies will help:

 The book was a total of 435 pages in length.
 (10 words)